eikenb/slack-standup-bots/lambda-up/README.md

 To encrypt your token, run this command.

-    aws kms encrypt --key-id ALIAS --plaintext SECRET_TOKEN --output text
+    aws kms encrypt --key-id alias/upbot --plaintext SECRET_TOKEN --output text

+Note 'alias/upbot' is the current key in use in our setup.
+If you are setting this up fresh, switching accounts, etc. then see below.

-If you don't have an key w/ an ALIAS yet.
-First create a new key (if needed), then create the alias to it.
+If you don't have an key w/ an ALIAS yet you should first create a new key, then create the alias to it and use that as ALIAS.
-Use that alias as ALIAS above.

     aws kms create-key --description "key for slack bot" aws kms --alias-name ALIAS --target-key-id [KeyId from above]